-Once you confidently answer questions like those above, you can come off as an individual the department can trust with bigger duties.
-In addition, such questions assess your ability to prioritize outcomes and adjust your planning to deliver the expected results.
+Once you successfully answer these questions, you can come off as an individual the department can trust with bigger duties.
+In addition, such questions assess your ability to prioritize outcomes and adjust your plans to deliver the expected results.

-Even as an HR intern, you have to deal with many different problems during an average workday.
-Additionally, you would have to deal with larger organizational issues through strategizing and planning.
-Therefore, the interviewer would want to judge your problem-solving skills and how you analyze situations and form a solution based on constraints and resources.
+As an HR intern, you deal with many different problems during an average workday.
+Moreover, you also deal with larger organizational issues through strategizing and planning.
+Therefore, the interviewer will want to judge your problem-solving skills and how you analyze situations and form a solution based on constraints and resources.

 Interviews with a problem-solving component assess your general methods of handling challenges.
-Apart from asking for previous experiences, interviews present you with some common problems a resources department faces regularly.
-Alternatively, the interviewer gives questions where they present the problem and solution.
-In such questions, the candidate for the HR intern position has to present their criticism of the solution.
+Apart from asking for previous experiences, interviews present you with some common problems that a human resources department faces.
+Or, the interviewer gives questions where they present the problem and solution.
+In such questions, you must present your criticism of the solution.

-Problem-solving questions are a crucial part of an HR internship interview, and it is integral for you to understand and prepare for them.
+Problem-solving questions are a crucial part of an HR internship interview, and it is integral for you to understand their concepts to prepare for them.
 Here are some common questions a candidate faces in an HR intern interview.